 TLC Tugger recommends measuring your progress monthly while erect.
 The erection is a more consistent “yardstick” against which to gauge the skin’s expansion.
 We devised Forced Erect Coverage (FEC) as a systematic way to measure slack.
 It’s an indication of how far over the glans the skin can be forced to reach while erect.
 Having enough slack to force-cover the whole glans is called 100% FEC.

 To really fool a doctor into thinking you’re intact you might need at least 200% FEC, meaning the skin can be forced one “glans-length” past the tip.
-For tightly cut guys that might seem very remote, but the journey starts the day you commit.
+For tightly cut guys that goal might seem very remote, but the journey starts the day you commit.
 These next few years will come and go whether you tug or not.
 You’ll get dressed every day whether you include a tugger in your ensemble or not.
 You may as well have something to show for it in a few years.
 TLC Tugger and our free online User Forum will be here to support you the whole way.